compoundingeffects/bigpictureschool/physical_science.md

     - Quantum Mechanics explains how very tiny things like atoms behave.

     These laws help us understand everything from how atoms work to how galaxies move.

+In summary, physical science helps us understand the non-living world around us.
+By studying matter, energy, and the forces that govern them, scientists uncover the basic rules of our universe.
+This knowledge explains everything from the tiniest particles to the largest celestial bodies.